 We purchase certain printed circuit board assemblies from a related party vendor.
-The vendor is considered a related party because our Senior Vice President of Manufacturing owns 40% of this vendor.
-Our purchases from this vendor for the year ended December 31, 2014 totaled approximately \$9.2 million, or 3.2% of total inventory purchases.
-Our purchases from this vendor for the year ended December 31, 2013 totaled \$9.8 million, or 3.5% of total inventory purchases.
-Payable amounts outstanding to this vendor were approximately \$2.4 million on December 31, 2014 and 2013.
+The vendor is considered a related party because our Senior Vice President of Strategic Operations owns 40% of this vendor.
+Our purchases from this vendor for the year ended December 31, 2015 totaled approximately \$8.5 million, or 2.5% of total inventory purchases.
+Our purchases from this vendor for the year ended December 31, 2014 totaled \$9.2 million, or 3.2% of total inventory purchases.
+Payable amounts outstanding to this vendor were approximately \$2.4 million and \$2.4 million on December 31, 2015 and 2014, respectively.
 Our payable terms and pricing with this vendor are consistent with the terms offered by other vendors in the ordinary course of business.
 The accounting policies that we apply to our transactions with our related party vendor are consistent with those applied in transactions with independent third parties.
 Corporate management routinely monitors purchases from our related party vendor to ensure these purchases remain consistent with our business objectives.